Bennett H. Young: Later career

 After the end of the Civil War, Young was excluded from President Andrew Johnson's amnesty proclamation.
 He could not return home until 1868.
 Thus, he spent time studying law and literature in Ireland at the Queen's University of Ireland and at the University of Edinburgh.

-After being permitted to return to the United States, he became a prominent attorney in Louisville, Kentucky.
-His philanthropic works were legion.
-Young founded the first orphanage for blacks in Louisville, a school for the blind, and did much pro bono work for the poor.
-He also worked as a railroad officer as President of the Louisville Southern Railroad, author.
+After being permitted to return to the United States, he became an attorney in Louisville, Kentucky.
+Young founded the first orphanage for black children in Louisville, a school for blind students, and did pro bono work for people experiencing poverty.
+He also worked as a railroad officer as President of the Louisville Southern Railroad, and wrote books.
 Young also served on the board of trustees of the Confederate Veteran.

-In 1876 Young was selected by Governor McCreary to represent Kentucky at the Paris Exposition.
+In 1876, Young was selected by Governor James B. McCreary to represent Kentucky at the Paris Exposition of 1878.

-In 1878, Young joined the Polytechnic Society of Kentucky, as a financier to the institution.
-Young became president of the society after the death of Dr. Stewart Robinson.
+In 1878, Young joined the Polytechnic Society of Kentucky as a financier to the institution.
+Young became president of the society after the death of Dr. Stuart Robinson.

-In 1899, Young represented former slave George Dinning in a case against the Ku Klux Klan.
+In 1899, Young represented a formerly enslaved person, George Dinning, in a case against the Ku Klux Klan.

-Between 1890 to 1908, Young helped create the Louisville Free Public Library.
+Between 1890 and 1908, Young helped create the Louisville Free Public Library.

-In 1913, Young was elected as Commander-in-Chief of the United Confederate Veterans, which he held until his retirement in 1916 where he was made "honorary commander-in-chief for life."
+In 1913, Young was elected commander-in-chief of the United Confederate Veterans, which he held until his retirement in 1916, where he was made "honorary commander-in-chief for life."

 Family life

-In 1866, Young married Mattie R. Robinson and they had a son named Lawrence, who became an attorney in Chicago.
-He remarried in 1895 to Eliza S. Sharp and they had a daughter, Eliza Bennett Young, by this union.
+In 1866, Young married Mattie R. Robinson, and they had a son Lawrence, who became an attorney in Chicago.
+He remarried in 1895 to Eliza S. Sharp, and they had a daughter, Eliza Bennett Young.